-Maia Otarashvili is FPRI Research Fellow and Deputy Director of the Eurasia Program.
+Maia Otarashvili is the Director of the Eurasia Program at the Foreign Policy Research Institute.
 She is co-editor of FPRI’s 2017 volume Does Democracy Matter?
 The United States and Global Democracy Support.
-She is also the lead editor of FPRI’s forthcoming E-Guide on Democratization.
-Her research interests include the geopolitics of the Black Sea-Caucasus region, the post-Communist CEEE countries, EU’s eastern enlargement policies, and Russian foreign policy.
-Maia is a regular contributor for the Majalla Magazine.
+Her research interests include geopolitics and security of the Black Sea-Caucasus region, Russian foreign policy, and the post-Soviet “frozen” conflicts of Abkhazia, South Ossetia, and Transnistria.
+Maia is a PhD candidate at the War Studies Department at King’s College, London.
 She holds an M.A. in Globalization, Development and Transition from the University of Westminster in London, with emphasis on post-authoritarian transitions.
-Maia is currently pursuing her PhD at the Department of War Studies, King’s College, London, researching the post-Soviet conflicts of Abkhazia, South Ossetia, and Transnistria.